inloco/incognia-node/README.md

 ### Register methods

-Every method that was called on a `IncogniaApi` instance is now static, and should be called on the `IncogniaApi` class.
+Every method of the `IncogniaApi` instance is now static, and should be called on the `IncogniaApi` class.

 ```
 // Before